voxpupuli/voxpupuli.github.io/docs/index.md

 Run modulesync to ensure the dotfiles are up to date.

 Create a 'release pr'.
-This pull request updates the changelog, and bumps the version number.
+This pull request updates the changelog and bumps the version number to the target version, removing all release candidate identifiers, i.e. from `0.10.7-rc0` to `0.10.7`.
 Here's an example: [puppet-extlib's 0.10.7 release](https://github.com/voxpupuli/puppet-extlib/pull/43)

 Get community feedback on the release pr, get it merged.